 2nd Lt.
 Carroll Max Guin was born on August 16, 1910, in Minnesota to Edgar L. Guin & Anna Jane Mix-Guin.
 With his three sisters and five brothers, he resided at 133 Third Avenue in Brainerd, Minnesota.
 During the 1920s, his mother died and his family moved to Bay Lake, Minnesota.
 It is known that Carroll played basketball in high school, graduated in 1928, and attended college for one year.

-On June 11, 1935, Carroll married Agnes M. Johnson and became the father of a son.
+On June 11, 1935, Carroll married Agnes M. Johnson and became the father of a son, James.
 It is known that he worked in automotive salvage and at some point, Carroll joined the Minnesota National Guard.